freetown113/birds_eye_view/README.md

 ### Result
 >
-> - After the completion of the programm execution process the `output.jpg` image will be saved to the `result` directory.
+> - After the completion of the program execution process the `output.jpg` image will be saved to the `result` directory.